ivancheban/apolo-docs/docs/cli-reference/README.md

 # Introduction

-Installation process is decribed in [Getting Started](../../getting-started.md#installing-cli) guide.
+Installation process is decribed in [Installing the CLI](../concepts/apolo-cli/installing.md) guide.

 ## Sections